malinpalo/The-Baking-School/README.md

 ## Features

-* Throughout the whole website
+* Throughout the whole website:
+  * The website is designed with focus on getting good visibility.
   * The text stands out from the background with contrast and different background colors are used to increase the accessibility and clarity of the website.

-  Every section is responsive in shape and size depending on different screen sizes.
+  * Every section is responsive in shape and size depending on different screen sizes.

 * Navigation
   * A logo with the name of the website is located to the top left of the page.